c0nrad/mulbrute/README.md

 The goal of this project is to see if we can make the circuit for "A=A\*B" smaller.

+We'll do this by brute forcing over every possible circuit using only PauliX, CNOT, and Toffoli gates, starting from the simplest circuits and getting incrementally harder.

 ## Demo

 ![demo](/mulbrute_1bit.gif)

 ## Results (1bit multiply)

+So far it's been able to determine two circuits for 1 bit multiplication!

 If we allow the first register to be clobbered: